linphone-40685558/group3-coursework/usecases/usecase19.md

 ## Goal in Context

-As a user, I want to view all capital cities in a specific region organized by largest to smallest population so that I can analyze capital cities data in that region.
+As a researcher, I want to view all capital cities in a specific region organized by largest to smallest population so that I can analyze capital cities data in that region.

 ## Scope